LappalainenMatias/flutter_isometric_ship_game/README.md

 # 2D isometric game made with Flutter
 This is my 2D isometric game made with my own custom game engine.
 It contains a simple game loop, procedurally generated terrain, collision detection, animations and some other features.
+It is still work in progress.

 This is not a general purpose game engine.
 It is made for this specific game.
 I am more or less just experimenting and learning.
 Check Flame (https://docs.flame-engine.org/latest/) for more general purpose game engine.